wpautoterms/Auto-Terms-of-Service-and-Privacy-Policy/readme.txt

 Disclaimer: <a href="http://wpautoterms.com/">Clifford Paulick of TourKick.com</a> is not an attorney.
 Additional disclaimer text within the plugin file(s).

-If you are a coder, you are welcome to view the plugin's code and submit pull requests: https://github.com/cliffordp/Auto-Terms-of-Service-and-Privacy-Policy
+If you are a coder, you are welcome to view the plugin's code and submit pull requests: <a href="https://github.com/cliffordp/Auto-Terms-of-Service-and-Privacy-Policy">https://github.com/cliffordp/Auto-Terms-of-Service-and-Privacy-Policy</a>

 == Installation ==